D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Related Work

 \subsection{Sampling and selection for text generation}

 In autoregressive models, decoding can be interpreted as approximate search over full sequences.
 Beam search~\cite{Lowerre1976Harpy} maintains multiple partial hypotheses, but shared prefixes often lead to rapid collapse into a single ancestral path.
-Nucleus sampling~\citep{holtzman2020curious} promotes diversity via stochastic truncation, yet lacks explicit coordination or comparison across hypotheses.
+Nucleus sampling~\citep{holtzman2020curious} promotes diversity via stochastic truncation, yet lacks explicit coordination between hypotheses.
 Other methods introduce diversity at selection time, including Diverse Beam Search~\citep{vijayakumar2016diverse}, stochastic beam search with Gumbel-Top-$k$ sampling~\citep{kool2019stochastic}, and reranking approaches such as Maximal Marginal Relevance~\citep{mmr98}, which explicitly penalize similarity among outputs.
-Recent work on test-time compute scaling reinforces a ``generate many, then select'' paradigm, showing that performance can improve substantially by selecting from large candidate pools~\citep{beeching2024scaling}.
-For example, \citet{kang_scalable_2025} propose self-certainty as a lightweight selection criterion that does not rely on external verifiers.
-In the context of discrete diffusion, \citet{dang2025inference} introduce Particle Gibbs sampling for diffusion language models, enabling reward-guided inference via MCMC/SMC-style resampling over full denoising trajectories.
-However, this approach does not model interactions between candidate solutions and is therefore not directly comparable to our method.
-While an adaptation to incorporate such interactions may be possible, the resulting procedure would incur substantial additional test-time cost, scaling with the number of particles, diffusion steps, sampling iterations, and repeated reward evaluations.
-As a consequence, any direct quantitative comparison would conflate fundamentally different compute regimes and optimization objectives.
+Recent studies on test-time scaling demonstrate that performance improves by selecting from large candidate pools~\citep{beeching2024scaling,kang_scalable_2025}.
+A related line of work uses particle-based inference to steer generation toward sequence-level targets.
+Twisted SMC decodes from an unnormalized target induced by a potential in ARMs~\citep{zhao2024probabilistic}, while Feynman--Kac and SMC-based methods apply similar weighting and resampling ideas through rewards, guidance likelihoods, or importance weights~\citep{uehara2025inference,skreta2025feynmankac,kit2025debiasing}.
+Closest to our work, PG-DLM~\citep{dang2025inference} employs reward-guided MCMC/SMC resampling over full trajectories for discrete diffusion models.
+However, because it operates at the trajectory level and requires multiple refinement passes, it is not directly comparable in terms of computational overhead.
+Crucially, while these methods optimize for independent sequence-level targets, D5P4 introduces a \emph{batch-level} objective where candidate selection also depends on the global composition of the set.
+This allows us to explicitly select a diverse ensemble of high-quality hypotheses, trading off individual sequence-level quality for batch-level diversity.